Progress toward corporate responsibility goals demonstrates continued value creation across environmental, social, economic and governance priorities

 Driving Sustainability of Products and Operations

 - Baxter continues to enhance sustainability across its operations.
 Notably, the company has reduced absolute greenhouse gas emissions by 15% since 2015, exceeding its goal of a 10% decrease by 2020.
 Additionally, as of the end of 2019, Baxter is participating in green transport partnerships across the three regions in which it operates, achieving the company’s goal for global expansion.
 This includes participating in the U.S. Environmental Protection Agency's SmartWay program as both a carrier and a shipping partner, and working with UPS to offset shipping outside of the United States using carbon credits.

 - The company is also committed to improving the sustainability of its products, including how products are made, shipped and recycled.
-In 2019, Baxter launched two new products that reduced material use by at least 15% compared to those currently on the market and eliminated 385 metric tons of packaging material from products shipped to customers.
-The company also increased the number of hospitals and facilities with recycling programmes for some of Baxter’s products from 259 in 2018 to 349 in 2019.
+In 2019, Baxter launched two new products that reduced material use by at least 15% compared to those currently on the market, and eliminated 385 metric tons of packaging material from products shipped to customers.
+The company also increased the number of hospitals and facilities with recycling programs for some of Baxter’s products from 259 in 2018 to 349 in 2019.

 Improving Access to Care for the Underserved

 - In 2019, the Baxter International Foundation implemented a new strategy to emphasise larger-scale, multiyear partnerships to help enhance quality healthcare in underserved communities globally.
-Inspired by the success of its partnership with Direct Relief to support “Driving Your Health”—a free mobile medical programme that benefitted more than 866,000 people throughout greater Mexico City by the conclusion of its three-year grant—the Foundation invested nearly $3 million to launch two multiyear signature partnerships in 2019.
+Inspired by the success of its partnership with Direct Relief to support “Driving Your Health”—a free mobile medical program that benefitted more than 866,000 people throughout greater Mexico City by the conclusion of its three-year grant—the Foundation invested nearly $3 million to launch two multiyear signature partnerships in 2019.
 The new programs are advancing safe surgery for cleft conditions in India with Operation Smile and promoting nutrition to support diabetes prevention across the United States with Direct Relief.
-These programmes are expected to impact the lives of hundreds of thousands of beneficiaries over three years.
+These programs are expected to impact the lives of hundreds of thousands of beneficiaries over three years.

 - Targeted product donations are another way Baxter helps ensure patients around the world have access to its products.
 In 2019, Baxter donated products valued at nearly $17 million to trusted partners.
 Baxter products were distributed in 71 countries in response to natural disasters and to support ongoing humanitarian aid and medical missions.
 These donations were made as part of the company’s manufacture-to-donate strategy, an industry best practice, which launched in 2016 to enable sustained availability of product for humanitarian needs.

-- To improve access to care for patients with chronic kidney disease (CKD), Baxter Renal Care Services clinics around the world function as outpatient dialysis clinics and centres of excellence to support patients through CKD management and dialysis therapy.
+- To improve access to care for patients with chronic kidney disease (CKD), Baxter Renal Care Services clinics around the world function as outpatient dialysis clinics and centers of excellence to support patients through CKD management and dialysis therapy.
 In 2019, Baxter opened a new clinic in Chengdu, China in partnership with a major local medical device supplier; local authorities recognised this as one of the most important foreign investments in the area’s healthcare sector.
-Furthermore, a pilot clinic Baxter launched in 2018 in rural Indonesia was the fastest growing peritoneal dialysis programme in the country at the end of 2019.
+Furthermore, a pilot clinic Baxter launched in 2018 in rural Indonesia was the fastest growing peritoneal dialysis program in the country at the end of 2019.

 Fostering a Best Place to Work